Jfortin1/ComBatHarmonization/R/README.md

 - `gamma.star` and `delta.star`: Empirical Bayes estimated L/S parameters.
 - `gamma.bar`, `t2`, `a.prior` and `b.prior`: esimated prior distributions parameters.

-The ComBat algorithm also accepts an optional argument, `mod`, which is a matrix containing biological covariates, including the outcome of interest.
+`neuroCombat` also accepts an optional argument, `mod`, which is a matrix containing biological covariates, including the outcome of interest.
 This is recommended to ensure that biological variability is preserved in the harmonization process.
 For instance, for a study with age and disease covariates,
 ```r
 age <- c(82,70,68,66,80,69,72,76,74,80) # Continuous variable
 disease <- as.factor(c(1,2,1,2,1,2,1,2,1,2)) # Categorical variable